Chart Color Schemes

 Infrastructure

-Bowenfels has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Bowenfels has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects likely to affect this region.
-Notable initiatives include Lithgow Council Subdivision 47 Allotments, Lithgow Area Resignalling (Stage 2), Bowenfels Rail Viaducts, and Great Western Highway Upgrade Program (West Section: Little Hartley to Lithgow).
-The following details those most relevant.
+The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 6 projects that are likely to impact this particular area.
+Notable among these are Lithgow Council Subdivision 47 Allotments, Lithgow Area Resignalling (Stage 2), Bowenfels Rail Viaducts, and Great Western Highway Upgrade Program (West Section: Little Hartley to Lithgow).
+The following details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.